TheRenegadeCoder/sample-programs-website/docs/projects/capitalize/kotlin/index.md

 {% endraw %}

-Capitalize in Kotlin was written by:
+[Capitalize](https://sampleprograms.io/projects/capitalize) in [Kotlin](https://sampleprograms.io/languages/kotlin) was written by:

+- Saurabh
 - Blake.Ke

-- Saurabh
+If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

 **Note**: The solution shown above is the current solution in the Sample Programs repository as of Oct 08 2020 22:09:00.
 The solution was first committed on Oct 11 2019 23:46:12.
 As a result, documentation below may be outdated.